 - What are the best channels to connect with customers of all age groups?

-These are trying times for everyone – small and large businesses alike – but here’s hoping the information shared in this post can help your business get back on its feet as soon as possible.
+These are trying times for everyone – small and large businesses alike – but understanding how people shop can help your business get back on its feet as soon as possible.

 There’s extra focus on Generation Z, as they’re poised to be the largest cohort of consumers to date.